Razat94/learnSEO/README.md

 	explains [this](https://www.youtube.com/watch?v=zyQbNGUycX8) video at the 31:09 mark.
 > Having said all that, it is still good UX if we keep URL paths short & relevant.
 [Source](https://support.google.com/webmasters/answer/7451184?hl=en#hierarchy)
 - [ ] Have ssl enabled.
 It implies a symbol of trust to your users & search engines alike.
 [Source](https://webmasters.googleblog.com/2014/08/https-as-ranking-signal.html)
-- [ ] Make sure that the DNS is properly set up and both www and non www versions of the site [Source](https://support.google.com/webmasters/answer/44231?hl=en)
+- [ ] Make sure that the DNS is properly set up and both www and non www versions of the site.
+[Source](https://support.google.com/webmasters/answer/44231?hl=en)